-Services that are covered for you What you must pay when you get these services Ambulance services • Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such You pay 20% of the cost for each Medicare-covered one-way trip by ground. that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation You pay 20% of the cost for each Medicare-covered one-way trip by air. transportation by ambulance is medically required.
+Services that are covered for you What you must pay when you get these services Ambulance services Covered ambulance services, whether for an emergency or non- emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member You pay 20% of the cost for each Medicare-covered one-way trip by ground. whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of You pay 20% of the cost for each Medicare-covered one-way trip by air. the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
 Medicaid may cover the part you pay for these services.
 Contact Medi-Cal for more information.
-Referral and prior authorization required for non- emergency Medicare-covered ambulance transport. 🍑 Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Referral and prior authorization required for non- emergency Medicare-covered ambulance transport.
+Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
 There is no coinsurance, copayment, or deductible for the annual wellness visit.
-Note : Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
+Note : Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
+Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if There is no coinsurance, copayment, or deductible for Medicare-covered bone services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.